Psykotikism/Gun_Damage_Booster/README.md

 ```
 - Scenario 2
 ```
-gdb_enabledgamemodes "coop" // The plugin is enabled in only Campaign mode. gdb_disabledgamemodes "" // The plugin is not disabled at all.
+gdb_gamemodetypes "1" // The plugin is enabled in every Campaign-based game mode. gdb_enabledgamemodes "coop" // The plugin is enabled in only Campaign mode. gdb_disabledgamemodes "" // The plugin is not disabled at all.